-Susac syndrome (SS) is a rare disorder characterized by a triad including central nervous system (CNS) dysfunction, branch retinal artery occlusions (BRAOs) and sensorineural hearing loss (SNHL).
-It is due presumably to autoimmune-mediated occlusions of microvessels in the CNS, the retina, and the inner ear.
+Susac syndrome (SS) is a rare disorder characterized by the triad of central nervous system (CNS) dysfunction, branch retinal artery occlusions (BRAOs) and sensorineural hearing loss (SNHL).
+It is presumably due to autoimmune-mediated occlusions of microvessels in the CNS, the retina, and the inner ear.

 The prevalence of SS is still unknown but to date more than 300 cases have been reported worldwide.
 Young females (20-40 years) are more affected (ratio 3.5:1).